 Gustatory sweating is another side effect which occurs in about 5% of cases.
 This condition, in which patients notice that they tend to experience increased sweating while eating or smelling certain foods, develops in rare instances.
 Please discuss side effects thoroughly with your surgeon.

-What are the risks and/or possible complications of the operation?
+What are The Risks and/or Possible Complications of the Operation?

 Noppen M, Dendale P, Hagers Y, Herregodts P, Vincken W, D’Haens J. Changes in cardiocirculatory autonomic function after thoracoscopic upper dorsal sympathicolysis for essential hyperhidrosis.
 J Auton Nerv Syst 1996;60:115-20.

-Generally, T2 sympathectomy has a beta-blocker-like activity that is thought to affect the heart in a positive manner.
-Thus, some patients may experience a modest decrease in heart rate at rest and during maximal exercise.
-We observed a small decrease in resting heart rate in approximately 3% of patients after the ETS procedure.
+Generally, a T2 sympathectomy has a beta-blocker-like activity that is thought to affect the heart in a positive manner.
+Thus, some patients may experience a modest decrease in heart rate at rest and during maximum exercise.
+We observed a small decrease in resting heart rates in approximately 3% of patients after the ETS procedure.
 Importantly, there are no reports of any long-term adverse effects of ETS on cardiovascular function.